gitter-badger/Coinolith/README.md

 Coinolith
 =========
-The [Intuition trade platform](https://github.com/intuition-io) is a python and golang based p2p collaborate trade system in progress.
+The [Intuition trade platform](https://github.com/intuition-io) is a p2p collaborative trade platform in progress.
 It provides analysis and backtesting with python and R and execution apis in python and golang.

 Coinolith is a *Work in Progress* of Realtime Cryptocoin Exchange Apis for the [Intuition trade platform](https://github.com/intuition-io).
 Not production ready or tested for real transactions at this time.
 In fact only the public apis are being made available at this time.
 So socket bash and crash away.